anindyahepth/HDocReader_app/README.md

-On Colab, the app can be run in a public url using **pyngrok**.
+The app can also be run on Colab in a public url using **pyngrok**.
 After forking and importing the repo, first install the required packages:

 ```
 !pip install -q -r requirements.txt